department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert/alert-sign-in.md

 ## Behavior

 ### Selecting variations for the sign-in pattern in your product
-**All products that require or allow sign-in with verified accounts only must use 1 of these 2 sign-in variations:**
+**All products that require or allow sign in with verified accounts only must use 1 of these 2 sign-in variations:**

 **Sign-in alert for all products that require sign-in with a verified account**
 * Your product requires people to sign in, **and**
 * Your product only accepts verified (LOA3 or IAL2) accounts

-**Sign-in alert for forms that support optional sign-in with a verified account** When these are true:
+**Sign-in alert for forms that support optional sign-in with a verified account**

+When these are true:
 * Your product is a form that gives people the option to sign in, **and**
 * Your form only accepts verified (LOA3 or IAL2) accounts, **and**
 * Your form supports prefill and save-in-progress

-**Verification alert for unverified Login.gov or ID.me accounts** When these are true:
+**Verification alert for unverified Login.gov or ID.me accounts**

+When these are true:
 * Person is signed in with an unverified (LOA1 or IAL1) Login.gov or ID.me account, **and**
 * Your product only accepts verified (LOA3 or IAL2) accounts

-**Verification alert for unverified My HealtheVet accounts** When these are true:
+**Verification alert for unverified My HealtheVet accounts**

+When these are true:
 * Person is signed in with an unverified (LOA1 or IAL1) My HealtheVet account, **and**
 * Your product only accepts verified (LOA3 or IAL2) accounts